ultimateshadsform/Anycubic-Kobra-2-Series-Firmware/README.md

 ## Firmware Update via USB

+> [!CAUTION]
+> The K2 Pro firmware is **NOT COMPATIBLE** with the K2 Machine.
+> These machines are completely different in firmware so make sure you have the correct firmware for the correct machine.

 1. To update the firmware via USB, you need to do the following:

 2. Format a USB drive to FAT32 or exFAT.